tsgates/arch-wiki-markdown/wiki/Namcap.md

 methods that each namcap module must have:

 -   short_name(self) Returns a string containing a short name of the module.
-Usually,this is the same as the basename of the module file.
+Usually, this is the same as the basename of the module file
 -   long_name(self) Returns a string containing a concise description of the module.
-This description is used when listing all the rules using namcap -r list.
+This description is used when listing all the rules using namcap -r list
 -   prereq(self) Return a string containing the prerequisites needed for the module to operate properly.
-Usually "" for modules processing PKGBUILDs and "tar" for modules processing package files. "extract" should be specified if the package contents should be extracted to a temporary directory before further processing.
+Usually "" for modules processing PKGBUILDs and "tar" for modules processing package files. "extract" should be specified if the package contents should be extracted to a temporary directory before further processing
 -   analyze(self, pkginfo, tar) Should return a list comprising in turn of three lists: of error tags, warning tags and information tags respectively.
 Each member of these tag lists should be a tuple